AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja-user.md

 ## Changes to how Adobe identifies visitors

 CJA expands the concepts of identities beyond ECIDs to include any ID you want to use, including Customer ID, Cookie ID, Stitched ID, User ID, Tracking Code, and so on.
-Using a common namespace ID across datasets, or using [Cross-Channel Analytics](/help/connections/cca/overview.md) helps link people together across different datasets.
+Using a common namespace ID across datasets, or using [Cross-Channel Analytics](/help/cca/overview.md) helps link people together across different datasets.
 Any user setting up a Workspace project in CJA must understand the IDs used across the datasets.
 See the following video that highlights the use of identities in CJA:

 >[!VIDEO](https://video.tv.adobe.com/v/30750/?quality=12)

 ## Changes to the concept of low-traffic dimension item

 In traditional Adobe Analytics, a variable that receives too many unique values starts bucketing dimension items under [!UICONTROL Low-Traffic].
-CJA has fewer limitations to high cardinality fields.
-Changes to the reporting architecture allows Analysis Workspace to report on many more unique dimension items.
+CJA has fewer limitations to high-cardinality fields.
+Changes to the reporting architecture allow Analysis Workspace to report on many more unique dimension items.
 See [Long Tail](../analysis-workspace/workspace-faq/long-tail.md) for more information around how CJA optimizes reporting for dimensions with many unique values.